Ficus Religiosa / Bodhi Tree Bonsai: Easy to care and grow

 Image by Saroja Raghu

 Bodhi tree are famous as ornamental bonsai plants.
 Bodhi Tree Bonsai not only look beautiful but are also easy to groom and train.
 They grow fast and can survive in harsh conditions to an extent.
-The maintenance is low and they do not require much care when compared to most of the bonsai plants.
+The maintenance is low and they do not require much care when compared to most bonsai plants.

 Quick Details of Bodhi Tree